Winter Break is a community festival for boosting joy during the depths of winter.

 Seasonal Lopsidedness

-Milwaukee is the “City of Festivals,” but only for part of the year.
-Our summer calendars are jam-packed and they fly by.
-In contrast, our winters are desolate.
+Milwaukee is the City of Festivals, but that applies to summer.
+Our summer calendars are jam-packed, and they fly by.
+In contrast, our winters are empty and isolating.

 ❄️ Milwaukee Winter Festivals